odoo/owl/doc/component.md

   component is not mounted.

 - **`env`** (Object): the component environment, which contains a QWeb instance.

-- **`state`** (Object): this is the location of the component's state, if there is any.
-After the willStart method, the `state` property is observed, and each change will cause the component to rerender itself.

 - **`props`** (Object): this is an object given (in the constructor) by the parent to configure the component.
 It can be dynamically changed later by the parent,